 The appearance of advertisements and product information on this site does not constitute an endorsement by Equipment World Magazine, and Equipment World Magazine has not investigated the claims made by any advertiser.
 Product information is based solely on material received from suppliers.

+A post-hole digger for the Power Curber 5700 Series (5700-B, 5700-Super-B, or 5700-C) digs pier holes up to 34 inches deep (86cm) for slip-forming wire rope fence foundations.
+The attachment mounts on the left rear of the machine and is powered with the machine™s auger conveyor circuit, giving both direction and speed control.
+The driveway knife circuit controls the plunge function up and down.
 The auger for the post-hole digger operates inside a cylinder.
 It moves the dirt upward onto a hinged chute, catching the material before it hits the ground.
 The chute allows the material to be dumped out of the way of the slip-form application and eliminates the need for a crew member to move the dirt manually.
 The excavated material does not fall back into the hole; thus, the pier hole is left clean for the slip-form application.
 A pier hole can be dug in a matter of seconds.